 Latest HUSKY plastic tool boxes now come with a 26 inch version and the old standby 22 inch.
+26 will handle Tiger and King Tiger and my Hooben T-55.
 At $20 and $13 you cannot beat the price!

 Getting it there... is a battle.

 We are asked to share our tips on tank transport quite often.
-Sometimes simpler is better but the name of the game is to avoid damage to fragile details and expensive moving parts.
+Sometimes the simpler, the better but the name of the game is to avoid damage to fragile details and expensive moving parts.
 Here are the local favorites......

 The oldest carrier I have was made by a SoCal tanker and given to me as a birthday gift way back in 2006.
 The carrier fits PZ III, PZ IV, T34 and Sherman types no problem.
 Hooks on the rear support a transmitter and it can be painted to match.
 I use this for local transport and for tanks nearing completion.